jaubry432/https-github.com-epfl-extension-school-capstone-project-adsml19-c5-s2-3946-2703/README.md

 EPFL COS Applied Data Science: Machine Learning program

-Read the file 01.Proposal-jeromeaubry.ipynb for descrption of the project
+Read the file 01.Proposal-jeromeaubry.ipynb for description of the project